 Clean the Contacts: Dust, corrosion, or residue on the tester’s metal tips or battery contacts can interfere with accurate sensing.
 Carefully clean with alcohol and a soft cloth.

-Reset or Recalibrate (if applicable): Consult your tester’s manual for steps to reset or recalibrate.
-Some digital models include a reset button or process for accuracy restoration.
+Reset or Recalibrate (if applicable): Consult your tester’s manual for instructions.
+Some digital models include a reset button or a process for restoring accuracy.

 Check for Environmental Factors: Interference from strong electromagnetic fields, extreme cold/heat, or moisture may cause inconsistent results.
 Test in different conditions to rule out these variables.

-Test in Known Live and Dead Circuits: Always use a known working outlet or wire to check the tester function before assuming circuit problems.
+Test in Known Live and Dead Circuits: Always use a known-working outlet or wire to verify the tester’s function before assuming a circuit problem.

 Replace Tool if Necessary: If all else fails, and the tester remains unreliable, replace it with a new, certified model for your safety.